 Any alleged offender who is at risk of being considered a habitual armed felon needs to have highly skilled legal counsel, as there are a number of complex issues that need to be addressed in such cases.
 This may include that nature of the alleged offender’s previous felony convictions and challenges to deadly weapon enhancements as well as other procedural issues.

 Were you recently arrested for any kind of an alleged weapon or firearm crime?
-You should not delay in contacting a knowledgeable criminal defense attorney.
+You should not delay in contacting a knowledgeable criminal defense lawyer.

 Coolidge Law Firm represents clients in state and federal courts in North Carolina, serving such Wake County communities as Raleigh, Morrisville, Wendell, Cary, Garner, and Holly Springs.
 Our practice is devoted 100 percent to representing those charged with criminal offenses, including gun and weapons crimes.
 Our attorneys practice what they do best, successfully defending the accused.
 Call (919) 239-8448 or fill out the contact form below right now to take advantage of a free, confidential consultation that will let our firm review your case.